-Note that the latter two claims follow by applying the Baire category theorem to the first claim.
-Corollary~\ref{cor:bd} below follows from SBCT and the fact that the closure and interior of a $\DSig$ set are also $\DSig$.
+The latter two claims follow by applying the Baire Category Theorem to the first claim.
+The following corollary follows from SBCT and the fact that the closure and the interior of a $\DSig$ set are also $\DSig$.